To make the festival enjoyable for everyone!

 Oregon Food Bank believes no one should be hungry.
 With sufficient public will and support of the entire community, we believe it is possible to eliminate hunger and its root causes.

-The OFB Network helps nearly 1 in 5 households fend off hunger.
-OFB also leads statewide efforts to increase resources for hungry families and to eliminate the root causes of hunger through advocacy, nutrition education, garden education, and helping communities strengthen local food systems.
+The Oregon Food Bank Network helps nearly 1 in 5 households fend off hunger.
+Oregon Food Bank also leads statewide efforts to increase resources for hungry families and to eliminate the root causes of hunger through advocacy, nutrition education, garden education, and helping communities strengthen local food systems.

 For more information